Ghosts6/snakegame/readme.md

+#🐍snakegame:

-this is my source code of snake game which i create with help of c lnagugae and some common library
+This source code of snake game that i write with language like c,c++ and python:

+#snakegame.c

 ```c
 #include <stdio.h>
 #include <stdlib.h>